upstox/upstox-java/README.md

 ## Introduction

-The official Python client for communicating with the <a href="https://upstox.com/uplink/">Upstox API</a>.
+The official Java client for communicating with the <a href="https://upstox.com/uplink/">Upstox API</a>.

 Upstox API is a set of rest APIs that provide data required to build a complete investment and trading platform.
 Execute orders in real time, manage user portfolio, stream live market data (using Websocket), and more, with the easy to understand API collection.